 Translation: Wine is the milk of old people.

 If you are visiting Paris, there is a famous fondue restaurant in Montmartre called Le Refuge de Fondue which actually serves wine in baby bottles.
-It is not the best wine in the world (likely vin du table), but with two types of fondue to choose from it makes for quite the festive atmosphere.
+It is not the best wine in the world (likely vin du table), but with two types of fondue (cheese fondue and meat) to choose from it makes for quite the festive atmosphere.

 11. Le champagne doit être au vin ce que la haute couture est à la mode.